Let’s start from the beginning /// or click here to skip to why it should matter to you.

 Fast Forward to Now

-You see, I’ve always been down with the entrepreneurial spirit without realizing it had a name.
-I’ve been working with small business owners at various intervals between full-time employment for the past eight years since graduating from the Corcoran College of Art + Design in 2010.
+You see, I’ve always been down with the entrepreneurial spirit without ever realizing it had a name.
+I’ve been working with small business owners at various intervals between full-time employment for the past nine years since graduating from the Corcoran College of Art + Design in 2010.
 I live, work, and play in Washington DC but the type of work I do has allowed me to work with anyone from anywhere in the world.
-Yes, I can design logos, websites, social media integrations, business cards, inbound marketing campaigns, and automated email sale sequences.
-This is my business.
+Yes, I can design interfaces, dashboards, logos, websites, social media integrations, business cards, inbound marketing campaigns, and automated email sale sequences.

 But at its core, I do more than that.
-I build brands and tell stories.
+I help other entreprenerds build on their ideas worth having and businesses that tell stories.
 Hire me and I’ll help you tell yours.

 What People Say About Me